drhsqlite/fossil-mirror/www/containers.md

         && install -d -m 700 -o fossil -g fossil log museum
 ```

+You will also have to add `busybox-static` to the APK package list in
+STAGE 1 for the `RUN` script at the end of that stage to work, since the
+[Chainguard Python image][cgimgs] lacks a shell, on purpose.
+The need to
+install root-level binaries is why we change `USER` temporarily here.

 Build it and test that it works like so:

 ```